Sai-Roopesh/novel-summarizer/readme.md

 context across messages.
 Answers now include a list of source chunks and the frontend renders them as clickable footnotes.
 Clicking a footnote calls the new `/chunk` endpoint to display the text snippet from the original PDF.
+Requests are limited to 20 per minute and the backend logs OpenAI token usage for each call.
+A simple evaluation harness lives in `evaluation/evaluate.py` using sample questions from `evaluation/sample_questions.json`.